The Browser Economy

 With this optimization level in mind, we analyze the Z.1 Federal Reserve September, 2014 data of U.S. sector and combined accounts, comparing the annual values for 1975, 2005, and 2013 as a percent of GDP and total asset value, with respect to structural changes based on those percentage differences between 1975 and 2005, 1975 and 2013, and 2005 and 2013.
 As compared with 1975, as of 2013 there was a 16.1% sector swing in percent of domestic net worth to households at 11.1% and ROW at 5.0%, from the business and public sectors, most noticeably in a percentage reduction of Nonfinancial Noncorporate business of 3.9% and Federal government of 7.8%.
 We might expect this from supply side policies over this period, though the NN business figure is perhaps surprising, but what is more surprising, given the prognostications and promises of the Hayekian school, is that the return on total domestic wealth as measured by GDP as a percentage of Personal Sector asset value, decreased by 5.9% from to 21.0% in 1975 to 15.1% in 2005 before the financial crisis, before recovering slightly to a 5.4% differential in 2013 at 15.6% after modest market intervention.
 The differential figures using Personal Sector net worth are 0.2% less.

-In final summaries of consolidated accounts we add figures for land, infrastructure, and human capital to the national balance sheet to demonstrate the unfounded concern among some parties about the size of the national debt and to emphasize the lack of wisdom in failing to maintain public infrastructure and human capital.
-We also state why, in the context of free competition in the production of commodity final consumption products, labor is reduced to a commodity level, defined as compensation to abundant, fungible labor for no more than the cost of paycheck to paycheck costs of living.
+In final summaries of consolidated accounts, we add figures for land, infrastructure, and human capital to the national balance sheet to demonstrate the unfounded concern among some parties about the size of the national debt and to emphasize the lack of wisdom in failing to maintain public infrastructure and human capital.
+We also state why, in the context of free competition in the production of commodity final consumption products, labor is reduced to a commodity level, defined as compensation to abundant, fungible labor for no more than paycheck to paycheck costs of living.
 As a result, employers producing commodity goods for the global competitive markets cannot compensate such labor, regardless of skill set, for sunk education costs or long-term medical and retirement costs.

 In light of these developments, United States policy recommendations are made for restructuring of business and personal taxes so as to target costs of common or public goods and services use and to get rid of arbitrary income taxes and thereby all loopholes with replacement through the use of electronic fiat currency as a Universal Basic Income equally for all citizens as a right of citizenship, to decouple long term social from immediate product costs in worker compensation, and to provide for a clear separation of basic public and premium private provision and insurance in health, education, property and finance, such as FDIC coverage.
 This latter matter indicates a separation of private and publicly backed banks and an end to “too big to fail” status.
 The intent of all envisioned policy is to free up entrepreneurial efforts to grow and succeed or fail on their own as private concerns and to provide for a rational, comprehensive public safety net, secured against ill-advised privatization.